 With crystal-clear water, soft white sand, unspoiled corals, and reefs, these beaches will take your breath away.
 So, if you’re looking for an amazing beach vacation, don’t miss out on Samoa!

-From the island of Upolu to the idyllic beaches of Savai’i, Samoa is a beach lover’s paradise.
-With so many amazing options, it can take time to figure out where to start.
+Samoa is a beach lover’s paradise, from the island of Upolu to the idyllic beaches of Savai’i.
+With so many amazing options, figuring out where to start can take time.